Property Research Analysis ABPL90363

 (Source: RBA, 2018)

-On the basis of above chart, it can be said that the market size of shadow banking sector is very small as compared to other international markets31.
+On the basis of above chart, it can be said that the market size of shadow banking sector is very small as compared to other international markets.
 The Australian shadow banking sector is also characterised by very few interconnections with the regulated sector.
 The Australian shadow banking industry is comprised of different types of entities, the details of which include managed funds, registered financial corporations and the wholesale founders (RBA, 2018).
 The shadow banking sector of Australia has experienced growth with the situations of increasing tight regulations in traditional banking sector due to substitution effect.
 But the substitution effect is seen with greater intensity in the countries, in which high dependence exists on the largest banks.

 Chapter 5: Conclusion